zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-savechanges.md

 - Easy to use
 - Flexible
 - Increase performance
-- Increase application responsivness
+- Increase application responsiveness
 - Reduce database load
 - Reduce database round-trips

 ### FAQ

 #### Why BulkSaveChanges is faster than SaveChanges?
 The `SaveChanges` method makes it quite slow/impossible to handle a scenario that requires to save a lot of entities due to the number of database round-trips required.
-The `SaveChanges` perform one database round-trip for every entity to insert.
+The `SaveChanges` performs one database round-trip for every entity to insert.
 So, if you need to insert 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

 The `BulkSaveChanges` in counterpart requires the minimum number of database round-trips possible.
 By using Bulk Operations, fewer commands are executed which lead to better performance.

 ### Why BulkSaveChanges update all columns by default (EF6 only)?
-The `BulkSaveChanges` try to combine most commands in a single operation.
+The `BulkSaveChanges` tries to combine most commands in a single operation.
 Updating different columns from an action to another will require generating different SQL and being executed in several database round-trips.

 That's still possible to have the same behavior of `SaveChanges` by disabling the option `ForceUpdateUnmodifiedValues`: